Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

     echo "End of bash script"
     ```
    This script is used to compile for FPGA hardware.
 To compile for emulation, simulation, or generate optimisation report, replace `make fpga` with `make fpga_emu`, `make fpga_sim` and `make report` respectively.
-3. Modify script permissions to allow build_fpga.sh to be executed with:
+3. Grrant execute permissions to the script
     ```
     chmod +x build_fpga.sh
     ```